future workshops & businesses will serve as dorms and classrooms

 Situation - Mali is becoming more and more radicalized

 by jihadists.
 Also, the population is rising up against the government,

 still not accepting the president's election.
-Please pray for
+The opposition leader

 - Do you want to come change an orphan's

 life?
 Do you want to heal the sick?
 Preach